Counseling Licensing Requirements in Vermont

 To obtain a Vermont counselor license, you need a master's degree in counseling or a related field.
 Students who attend a CACREP-accredited program automatically receive approval.
 If you do not attend a CACREP program, your degree must hit five of the seven target areas (listed below).

 Antioch University offers an online MA in clinical mental health counseling program that recently received CACREP approval.
 Students may choose from specializations in substance abuse and addictions counseling or counseling military service personnel and their families.
 Antioch is a private nonprofit university.
 This program is not available to students in CA, IL, IA, KS, MO, NH, or ND.

 At minimum, counseling candidates must have a master's degree.
 CACREP-accredited programs already meet the coursework and subject requirements for a Vermont counselor license.
 Regardless of accreditation, students should make sure they complete at least 60 graduate credits in mental health counseling and at least 700 hours of supervised experience.
 If you have a master's with at least 48 semester hours of coursework, you can earn the remaining units without enrolling in another degree program.

 Students who do not attend a CACREP program must ensure their degree includes coursework in certain content areas.
 The Vermont licensure board requires three graduate credits of diagnosis, assessment, and treatment, and three graduate credits in at least five of the content areas outlined below.
 You will be allowed to make up the missing requirements later on.

 - Human growth and development

 - Counseling skills

 - Treatment modalities

 Coursework Required for Licensing

-You will also need three graduate credits in each of the seven core areas listed above (under Qualifying Degrees).
-Additionally, you must have three graduate credits in at least two Group 2 content areas:
+Additionally, you must have three graduate credits in at least two of the following content areas: